yedhink/dotfiles_ikigai/README.md

 ## Screenshots

-- "Cleanliness is all..."
+- I don't like to play with Neofetch anymore:
 ![](images/home.png)

-- A sample workflow where I am writing backend tests in Rails in my tmux sesh with `entr` running the tests:
+- A sample workflow where I am writing backend tests in Rails.
+Tools shown in the workflow:
+    - tmux session with dedicated window for tasks - like a window just for running tests, a window for writing backend code etc.
+    - tests are being automatically run on file change using `entr`.
+    - neovim can restore its last session based on which directory we are opening it from.
+        - fzf powered file searching, grepping etc.
+        - ruby-lsp doing it's magic and providing us goto defintion, linting etc.
 ![](images/workflow.gif)

 - Neovim - simple, elegant, fast!